|Nutrition Facts (per serving)|

 Reduce the heat to low and simmer the sauce for 5 minutes.
 Taste and add more salt if needed.

-Increase the heat to medium and add the mozzarella cheese and parmesan cheese.
+Increase the heat to medium.
+Add the mozzarella cheese and parmesan cheese around the eggs.

-When the eggs are cooked to the desired doneness and the cheese is melty, sprinkle the parsley over top.
+When the eggs are cooked to the desired doneness and the cheese is melty, garnish with the parsley.

-Use a big serving spoon to scoop the eggs, along with sauce, onto plates.
+Use a big serving spoon to scoop the eggs, along with some of the sauce, onto plates.
 Serve with toast or bread for dipping.